 If, after your return is filed, you discover an error was made, promptly file an amended New Hampshire return by completing a corrected Form DP-10 and checking the "AMENDED RETURN" box in Step 2.
 New Hampshire does not have a separate form for amended returns.
-Do not use Form DP-10 to report an adjustment made by the Internal Revenue Service as the result of an audit.
-See "Report of Change (ROC)" below for additional information.
+Do not use Form DP-10 to report an adjustment made by the Internal Revenue Service as the result of an audit for taxable periods ending on or before December 31, 2020.
+See "IRS Adjustment" below for additional information.